oshd-slf/HS2SWE/README.md

 legend()
 title("Simulations for the Weissfluhjoch field site at 2540 m.a.s.l. near Davos, Switzerland")
 ```

+or run_hs2swe.m directly in matlab

+# Python
+'''
+#in the python_code subfolder:
+python get_packages.py #to get the needed packages pandas and matlibplot
+python run_python_HS2SWE.py #to run the model for the Weissfluhjoch field site, figures are saved into figures
+## run_python_HS2SWE.py also contains a setup for a multi-station data set which is commented in default version
+'''

 The example demonstrates that for Weissfluhjoch, the simulation closely matches the biweekly SWE observations in most years.
 It is important to note that the SWE measurements are taken a few meters away from the HS recordings used to run HS2SWE.
 This difference in location contributes to the discrepancies between the observed and simulated SWE values.
 Additionally, a reference simulation is available in the Weissfluhjoch dataset provided in this repository, allowing users to verify that their simulations are consistent with those performed using Matlab 2023b.